 I grew up in a very poor family, so there was no plump roast goose or succulent honey-baked ham.
-However, if memory serves, I am pretty sure that Mom prepared a modest chicken with stuffing (and the mashed potatoes, gravy, salad, and pie that are a part of the package).
+However, if memory serves, I am pretty sure that mom prepared a modest chicken with stuffing (and the mashed potatoes, gravy, salad, and pie that are a part of the package).

-So, What is Brunch?
+What Is Brunch?

 Brunch, of course, is a playful combination of the words "breakfast" and "lunch" but the origins of the word (and practice of combining the two meals) are a bit less clear.